dantheman4700/om_scope_gen/docs/om_alignment_report.md

 ## 4. Backend Enhancements Required for the Frontend

-1. **Platform scaffolding**: Introduce authentication/session middleware, expose the dormant routers (`projects`, `files`, `runs`, `teams`, `artifacts`, `system`), and add RBAC hooks so admin/editor dashboards can rely on the API instead of Supabase auth.
+1. **Platform scaffolding**: Introduce authentication/session middleware, expose the dormant routers (now refocused around deals/files/runs/teams/artifacts/system), and add RBAC hooks so admin/editor dashboards can rely on the API instead of Supabase auth.
 2. **Deal & listing APIs**: Build REST endpoints for listing CRUD, deal status transitions, NDA/access-request workflows, and ChipFoundry-specific automations.
-These should map to the Supabase tables (`listings`, `access_requests`, `listing_prospects`, `user_roles`, etc.) that the frontend currently depends on.
+These should map to the Supabase tables (`listings`, `access_requests`, `listing_prospects`, `user_roles`, etc.) that the frontend currently depends on, but all key data now centers on the `deals` table.
-3. **Async ingestion service**: Move file conversion, chunking, and embedding into a background worker (Celery, Dramatiq, or FastAPI background tasks + job registry).
-Mirror the per-format processing n8n performs so XLSX/PPTX/CSV/TXT uploads behave identically, persist processing logs, and expose job status endpoints.
+3. **Async ingestion service**: Replace inline ingestion with the curated pipeline described above (txt/md/pdf/doc/ppt/img).
+Persist job status so the admin UI can poll progress per document.
-4. **Artifact & run management**: Store generated Markdown/DOCX artifacts in an object store (S3, Supabase storage, etc.) and expose download endpoints, run histories, and ability to re-run generation with different templates or section configs.
+4. **Artifact & run management**: Keep the “runs on deals” concept—each deal can have multiple generation attempts, artifacts, and quick-regens.
+Provide `/deals/{id}/runs` APIs plus download endpoints so the admin can re-run generation with different templates.
+5. **Admin control surface**: Ship a first-party admin page where editors can create deals, upload documents, monitor ingestion progress, and trigger runs.
+This replaces the huge Supabase form and becomes the orchestration center for doc ingestion.
-5. **Email automation & outreach**: Model sequences, enrollments, interactions, and DNS verification states; provide endpoints for the Listing Settings and Prospects screens, replacing Supabase functions (`scrape-website`, `search-trademarks`, `validate-dns`) with FastAPI services or background jobs.
+6. **Email automation & outreach**: Model sequences, enrollments, interactions, and DNS verification states; provide endpoints for the Listing Settings and Prospects screens, replacing Supabase functions (`scrape-website`, `search-trademarks`, `validate-dns`) with FastAPI services or background jobs.
-6. **Shared types/SDK**: Publish a lightweight client (e.g., generated from FastAPI’s OpenAPI schema) so the React app can share DTOs with the backend instead of duplicating validation logic.
+7. **Shared types/SDK**: Publish a lightweight client (e.g., generated from FastAPI’s OpenAPI schema) so the React app can share DTOs with the backend instead of duplicating validation logic.
-7. **Leverage existing Postgres**: Reuse and extend the local Postgres instance that already powers n8n and the current workflows.
+8. **Leverage existing Postgres**: Reuse and extend the local Postgres instance that already powers n8n and the current workflows.
 The `vectordb_schema.sql` dump shows the existing `deals`, `documents`, `embeddings`, `processing_logs`, `processing_stats`, and trigger infrastructure (pgvector, pgcrypto, uuid-ossp) that we should migrate in-place rather than standing up a new database.

 ## 5. Frontend Restructure + Feature Removals

 ### Migration strategy

 - [x] **Thin Supabase UI (Nov 22)**: delete the legacy pages/components/hooks and reduce the bundle to a roadmap landing page.
-- [ ] **Introduce `useOmApi()` + shared DTOs**: once FastAPI publishes the OpenAPI spec, scaffold a typed client in `frontend/src/lib/api-types.ts`.
+- [x] **Introduce typed API helpers (Nov 22)**: `/frontend/src/lib/apiClient.ts` centralizes fetch wrappers + DTOs so React pages stop duplicating request logic.
-- [ ] **Modularize admin flows**: rebuild the former `AdminCreate` experience across `/deals`, `/documents`, `/metadata`, `/assets` endpoints.
+- [ ] **Expand admin flows**: finish the metadata/automation/prospect screens once the backend APIs exist.
-- [ ] **Server-side storage + workers**: swap direct uploads/functions invocations for backend-managed presigned uploads and job tickets.
+- [x] **Server-side storage + ingestion (Nov 22)**: uploads now land in FastAPI, get chunked/embedded, and sync metadata into Postgres/pgvector.
+An async worker is still a follow-up once we add queueing.
 - [x] **Retire Supabase auth (Nov 22)**: removed the Supabase client, hooks, env vars, and UI; `/auth` now documents the FastAPI plan.
 - [ ] **Edge-function parity**: replace `scrape-website`, `search-trademarks`, and `validate-dns` with FastAPI services before re-adding UI triggers.
+- [x] **Admin dashboard baseline (Nov 22)**: `/admin` now lists deals, uploads docs, and triggers runs against the new endpoints.

 ### Features to trim or defer